Tampa Bay Buccaneers vs. New York Giants NFL Week 11 Odds, Plays and Insights for November 22, 2021

 Giants stats and trends

-- New York is 3-0 against the spread and 2-1 overall in games when it scores more than 23.6 points.
+- When New York records more than 23.6 points, it is 3-0 against the spread and 2-1 overall.

 - The Giants have turned the ball over 11 times, four fewer times than the Buccaneers have forced turnovers (15).